google/clif/clif/python/primer.md

 We have seen an example above wherein wrapping a C++ method into the special method `__len__` on the Python side enables one to use the `len` built-in function on the object.
-Similarly, Clif provides a way to wrap getters and setters into other special methods on the Python side so that one can use the wrapped objects as sequences (this enables one to use the subscript operator `[]` on the wrapped object).
+Similarly, CLIF provides a way to wrap getters and setters into other special methods on the Python side so that one can use the wrapped objects as sequences (this enables one to use the subscript operator `[]` on the wrapped object).
 To wrap a class into one supporting the sequence protocol on the Python side, one has to wrap the C++ element access getter and setter methods with Python names `__getitem__` and `__setitem__` respectively.
-Python use the same `[item]` syntax for accessing sequences (eg. lists, tuples) with the index as `item` and mappings (dicts) with a key as `item`.
+Python uses the same `[item]` syntax for accessing sequences (eg. lists, tuples) with the index as `item` and mappings (dicts) with a key as `item`.
 We need to decorate the definitions of these methods with `@sequential` to indicate that these methods are for using an index.

-The Clif declaration which wraps the C++ methods `Get` and `Set` (of class `ClassWithMethods` from above) into the sequence protocol is as
+The CLIF declaration which wraps the C++ methods `Get` and `Set` (of class `ClassWithMethods` from above) into the sequence protocol is as
 follows: